Glench/jquery.safeReplace/README.md

 Note: If you get double-wrapping, be more careful with your selectors.
 For example, try not to use $('div') when there are a bunch of nested divs.

+Works in most browsers except IE8.
+If you need IE8 compatability, let me know.